gabrielemariotti/cardslib/README.md

 ## Customization

-Here you can find some pages to customize this tag.
+Here you can find some pages to customize these tags.

 * [Overview:](https://github.com/gabrielemariotti/cardslib/tree/master/doc/OVERVIEW.md)
 * [Card Header:](https://github.com/gabrielemariotti/cardslib/tree/master/doc/HEADER.md) How to customize all header features